Deformations of reducible SL(n,C) representations of fibered 3-manifold groups: Introduction

 \begin{thm} Suppose that $\lambda^2$ is the dilatation of a pseudo-Anosov map $\phi$ such that the stable and unstable foliations are orientable, and the singular points coincide with the punctures of $S$.
 Suppose also that $1$ is not an eigenvalue of $\bar{\phi}^*$.
 Then $\rho_{\lambda,n}$ is a limit of irreducible $\SL(n,\mathbb{C})$ representations and is a smooth point of $R(\pi_1(M_\phi),\SL(n,\mathbb{C}))$, contained in a unique component of dimension $(n+1+k)(n-1)$. \end{thm}

 In Section \ref{sec:slnc}, we give the basic definitions and background about representations of $\SL(2,\mathbb{C})$ into $\SL(n,\mathbb{C})$.
-Section \ref{sec:deformations} discusses the general theory of deformations, and Section \ref{sec:results} contains the main results, including relevant cohomological calculations and the irreducibility of nearby representations.
+Section \ref{sec:deformations} discusses the general theory of deformations, and Section \ref{sec:results} contains the main results, including relevant cohomological calculations.